 Looking ahead, it seems Devi is destined for some more soul searching should Netflix renew Never Have I Ever for a third season.
 “I don't think she got full clarity this season.
 That's okay.
 She's getting to know them more as people rather than just, ‘Oh, these guys are attractive,’" Ramakrishnan explained.
 At this point, Devi knows Ben is more than a competitor and banter buddy — he’s someone Devi can share a serious conversation with.
 Similarly, Paxton gives good advice and inspires Devi to embrace new sides of herself, Ramakrishnan said.

 The finale ensures Devi will continue both of these appealing connections, in some way or another, by allowing Ben to learn that she initially wanted to choose him over Paxton.
-“Only in that last moment, when he's looking at Devi, does he realize, ‘I wish I wasn't so angry all the time.
+“Only in that last moment, when he's looking at Devi, does he realise, ‘I wish I wasn't so angry all the time.
 I wish I didn't waste my time and had noticed the things that Eleanor is literally telling me right now,’" Ramakrishnan clarified.
 Then she laughed and added one more good reason for letting Ben in on Devi’s romantic secret: “I mean, who doesn't love drama?”